lazy-ocean/calculator/README.md

 This is a simple calculator that supports basic arithmetic calculations on integers.
 All calculations made using [mathjs](https://mathjs.org/) library.
-Keyboard controls is also available.
+Keyboard controls are also available.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).